Financial Samurai

 According to the pie-chart below, the average asset allocation for respondents with over $3 million in investable assets is 55% stocks, 21% bonds, 15% cash, 6% alternatives, and 4% other.

-What I’m really excited about is transferring more of my physical real estate allocation to real estate crowdfunding.
-I want to earn income 100% passively and take advantage of heartland real estate.
-So far I’ve invested $810,000 in real estate crowdfunding.
+I'm slowing shifting more of my physical real estate into private real estate crowdfunding.
+I want to earn more income 100% passively and take advantage of heartland real estate.
+So far I've invested $810,000 in real estate crowdfunding.

 Average high net worth asset allocation